Mississippi Delta Community College: Student services and recreational facilities

 The Vandiver Student Union houses the Office of Student Services, student government facilities, a locker room and sports facility, the Chief William P. Lacy Campus Police Office, the campus bookstore, and a student dining facility.
 The building itself was named after Sunflower Junior College's first president, Joseph S. Vandiver; and the police office was named after the college law enforcement agency's first chief of police.

 The Boggs-Scroggins Student Services Center houses the Office of Admissions, the Office of Business Services, the Office of Financial Aid, the Office of Instruction, the Office of the President and other services such as counseling, human resources, institutional effectiveness, advising and information technology.

 The Herman A. Thigpin Cafeteria, which has seating for over 400 students, was constructed in 1986 and named after an academic dean and science teacher.
 It has about 16000 sqft of area.

 J.T.
 Hall Coliseum, constructed in 1976, houses the athletic director's offices; an about 1,000 seat multipurpose hall used for basketball games; the Helen Allen Dance Studio, a performing arts performance and practice area; and the Sports Hall of Fame Room.
 It was named after Dr. James Terry Hall, who once served as the president of the university.

 The Jimmy Bellipanni Baseball Complex, named after an athletic director and coach at the college, was built in 1974.
 As of 2010 the complex's fence is made of cypress.

 In 1980, the Carl & Brenda Grubb Women's Softball Field opened.
 It is located on the Moorhead campus, north of the coliseum.
 In 2015 a press box and concession stand were added.

 The campus also includes the Maintenance Building.

 There is a Baptist Student Union on the college grounds.

 Residential facilities

 Active dormitory buildings for students include Edwards-Stonestreet Residence Hall (for men) and Hargett-Lee Residence Hall (for women).

-The Hargett-Lee Hall is the women’s residence hall located on the Moorhead campus.
-Completed in 2008, the residence hall consists of 80 rooms that can accommodate 236 students.
-The facility has a lobby and recreation area both upstairs and downstairs.
-The residence hall was named in honor of Herbert M. Hargett, long standing member of the MDCC Board of Trustees for 43 years during which time he served as chairman of the board for 3 years, and in honor of Dunbar M. Lee, also a member of the MDCC Board of Trustees for 40 years.
-College Catalog.